A rigorous introduction to linear models: Bayesian Linear Model: Semi-Conjugate Prior Distribution

+which are biased estimators for $\sigma^2$; see Section~\ref{section:mle-gaussian}.
+Alternatively, we could choose the unbiased estimators, which are divided by $n-p_{z_a}$ and $n-p_{z_b}$, respectively, rather than divided by $n$ (see Section~\ref{sec:dist_sse}).
+Then, we have

-Notice that the ratio of the marginal probabilities is essentially \textbf{a balance between the model complexity and goodness of fit}: \begin{itemize} \item A larger value of $p_{z_b}$ means the model $\bz_b$ has more selected variables (more complexity) which will make the ratio larger and penalize model $\bz_b$.
+Notice that the ratio of the marginal probabilities is essentially \textbf{a balance between the model complexity and goodness-of-fit}: \begin{itemize} \item A larger value of $p_{z_b}$ means the model $\bz_b$ has more selected variables (more complexity), which will make the ratio larger and penalize model $\bz_b$.

-\item However, a more complex model will make $r_{z_b}$ smaller which in turn will make the ratio smaller and penalize model $\bz_a$. \end{itemize}
+\item However, a more complex model will make $r_{z_b}$ smaller, which in turn will make the ratio smaller and penalize model $\bz_a$. \end{itemize}